Ceramista > Resources > Spanish Tiles > How To Clean Tile Floors: A Step-by-Step Guide

 • Let it sit for 10 minutes and scrub with a brush.

-• If there are persistent stains, put hydrogen peroxide on the grout and scrub after 10 minutes.
+• For persistent stains, put hydrogen peroxide on the grout and scrub after 10 minutes.

 Prevent Future Stains